Renewable Energy Companies Oregon

 “As we transition to a clean energy economy, we must recognize that the high capacity and potential of ocean energy can help us meet our clean energy needs, but we must also create more jobs with good wages,” said Congresswoman Susan Bonamici, Oregon Democrat.

-See also Sources Of Non Renewable Energy
+See also Best Mba For Renewable Energy

 Ocean Energy’s long-term plan is to build five more tugs for deployment at the Oregon Wave Energy Experiment Station off the coast of Newport, Oregon.